akeneo-labs/DataGeneratorBundle/README.md

 Compatibility
 -------------
-This version is only compatible with Akeneo PIM CE >= 1.4.
+This version is only compatible with Akeneo PIM 1.4.

 Credits
 -------